aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon3.rst

 .. function:: PhononPhono3py(structure, ph_settings, es_settings [, optimize=True, use_nac=False, pressure= 0.0, calculate_fc=False])

-   :param structure: AiiDA StructureData object that contains the crystal unit cell structure.
+   :param structure: StructureData object that contains the crystal unit cell structure.
-   :param ph_settings: AiiDA ParametersData data object that contains the phonopy input parameters.
+   :param ph_settings: ParametersData data object that contains the phonopy input parameters.
-   :param es_settings: AiiDA ParameterData object that contains the calculator input parameters.
+   :param es_settings: ParameterData object that contains the calculator input parameters.
 These parameters depends on the code used (see workchains/launcher examples)
-   :param use_nac: (optional) AiiDA BooleanData object.
+   :param use_nac: (optional) BooleanData object.
 Determines if non-analytical corrections will be included in the phonon calculations.
 By default this option is False.
-   :param optimize: (optional) AiiDA BooleanData object.
+   :param optimize: (optional) BooleanData object.
 Determines if a crystal unit cell optimization is performed or not before the phonon calculation.
 By default this option is True.
-   :param pressure: (optional) AiiDA FloatData object.
+   :param pressure: (optional) FloatData object.
 If optimize is True, this sets the external pressure (in kB) at which the unit cell optimization is preformed.
 By default this option takes value 0 kB.
-   :param calculate_fc: (optional) AiiDA BooleanData object.
+   :param calculate_fc: (optional) BooleanData object.
 Determines if the 2on and 3rd order force constants are calculated.
 By default this option is False.
-   :param chunks: (optional) AiiDA Int object that defines the maximum number of calculation to submit simultaneously.
+   :param chunks: (optional) Int object that defines the maximum number of calculation to submit simultaneously.
 The next set of calculation will not be submitted until the previous set is finished.
-   :param data_sets: (optional) AiiDA ForceSets object that contains the forces and displacements of a previously calculation.
+   :param data_sets: (optional) ForceSets object that contains the forces and displacements of a previously calculation.
 This data_set can be the output of either phonon3 or phonon WorkChains.

 The results outputs of this WorkChain are the following :